Pace-Runner/NAS100-Trading-Bot/README.md

     A stop-loss / TP structure built around NAS100 volatility

 Basically, the bot looks for trend shifts and momentum continuation trades.
-Nothing overly complicated — just clean rules.

 📊 Backtest Info

 I'm adding screenshots from almost 6 years of backtests.
 These include equity curve, drawdown, profit factor, etc.
-They’re there to show how the system behaves, not to promise future results.
+Note: Backtests do not guarantee future performance, but they provide valuable insight into the strategy’s behaviour.

 🔒 Why the Code Isn’t Included: